SP5GW/RF_Tunning_SirioSignalKeeper27_for_10m_Band/README.md

 STEP 2: Connect one end of the coax to NanoVNA channel 0.

 STEP 3: Calibrate the NanoVNA by connecting the open/short/50 Ω standards at the far end of the coax.
-Yes — NanoVNA can calibrate at a point 20m away from its test port!
+Yes — NanoVNA can calibrate at a plane 20m away from its test port!
 The physical routing of the cable doesn’t matter as long as the connectors are solid and there’s no RF leakage.
 (For my tests, I set the frequency span to 28–30 MHz.)

 STEP 4: Once calibration is complete, climb to the roof and connect the coax to the antenna.